-Exhibit Number Exhibit Description 31.1 Certification by the Chief Executive Officer pursuant to Rule 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as amended pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Number Exhibit Description 10.1 First Amendment to the Manitex International, Inc. 2019 Equity Incentive Plan (Incorporated by reference to Exhibit 10.1 to the Current Report on Form 8-K filed on June 4, 2020).
+31.1 Certification by the Chief Executive Officer pursuant to Rule 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as amended pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification by the Chief Financial Officer pursuant to Rule 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as amended pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification by the Chief Executive Officer and the Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following financial information from Manitex International, Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, formatted in XBRL (eXtensible Business Reporting Language): (i) Statements of Operations for the three months ended March 31, 2020 and 2019 (ii) Statements of Comprehensive Income (Loss) for three months ended March 31, 2020 and 2019, (iii) Balance Sheets as of March 31, 2020 and December 31, 2019, (iv) Statement of Shareholders' Equity for the three months ended March 31, 2020 and 2019; (v) Statements of Cash Flows for the three months ended March 31, 2020 and 2019 and (vi) Notes to Unaudited Interim Financial Statements.
+101.INS Inline XBRL Instance Document- the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
+101.SCH Inline XBRL Taxonomy Extension Schema Document.
+101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
+101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
+101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
+104 Cover Page Interactive Data File-The cover page interactive data file does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.

-\ Filed herewith
+^{} Filed herewith